ibm-cloud-docs/AnalyticsEngine/lazy-spark-initialization.md

 Waiting for a Spark session to start...
 ```

-If you see any of the above Spark initialization messages in a notebook or interactive session, and the code does not execute for a long time (well over a minute) then refer to [Troubleshooting (JNBG)](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-troubleshooting-JNBG) for the possible cause and its solution.
+If you see any Spark initialization messages in a notebook or interactive session, and the code does not execute for a long time (well over a minute) then refer to [Troubleshooting](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-troubleshooting#kernel-state-busy) for the possible cause and its solution.